Luis de Milán: El Maestro (1536)

 Much of the collection requires considerable virtuosity.
 Still, not all the ornamentation is provided in detail.
+The style of the compositions varies from simple homophony to polyphony and virtuoso passage-work; unusual chromaticism also occurs, including strange double-inflections which were quite rare in music from other parts of Europe at the time.
+This is especially true in Milán's villancicos, which were set to love poetry and followed an ABBA structure.
+These works were composed with two versions: a basic accompaniment allowing the singer to add ornaments, and an unembellished vocal line with a highly embellished vihuela part.
+While his compositions may have seemed somewhat unpolished compared to other vocal works of contemporary counterpoint, his mastery of his instrument and his refined writing for vihuela led him to success.

-The style of the compositions varies from simple homophony to polyphony and virtuoso passage-work; unusual chromaticism also occurs, including strange double-inflections which were quite rare in music from other parts of Europe at the same time.
-It appears that the book was prepared with great care; alternative passages are given for players who wish to avoid more virtuosic parts, sections of pieces are indicated as optional, and he provided descriptive tempo indications, for example, ni muy apriessa ni muy a espacio sino con un compás bien mesurado ("neither too quickly nor too slowly, but with a moderate measure").
+The largest section of El maestro consists of 40 fantasias and showcases these varying complexities.
+These pieces are structured as a series of contrasting sections.
+They remain unified through modal organization and similar motifs based upon familiar improvisational patterns by Milán.
+The fantasias generally follow a three-part structure: an imitative opening followed by short contrasting episodes, and concluding with a repeated final section and a short coda.
+This form also appears in the tientos of the gallant style.
+It appears that the book was prepared with great care; alternative passages are given for players who wish to avoid more virtuosic parts, sections of pieces are indicated as optional, and descriptive tempo indications are provided, for example, ni muy apriessa ni muy a espacio sino con un compás bien mesurado ("neither too quickly nor too slowly, but with a moderate measure").

 Late works

 Milán’s last publication, El cortesano (1561), modeled on Il Cortegiano by Baldassare Castiglione, gives a vivid and entertaining picture of life in the Valencian ducal court.
 While it contains no music, it is a valuable account by a professional musician at the time.